m000/panda-1/qemu/panda_plugins/file_taint/USAGE.md

 * `filename`: string, defaults to "abc123".
 The filename we want to taint.
 * `pos`: boolean, whether to use *positional labels*, i.e. labels that correspond to
-* `notaint`: boolean: whether to actually do any tainting.
-This option is useful because we can run `file_taint` without taint to find out when the first use of the file in the replay is, and then re-run it with the `first_instr` option to turn on taint just before the file is opened.
-This can dramatically speed up the process, since running with taint enabled (even if nothing is tainted) can be very slow.
 * `max_num_labels` ulong, defaults to 1000000.
 How many labels to apply to input bytes.
 The default value corresponds to a roughly 1MB chunk of the file.
 * `start`: ulong, the first offset in the file to label.
 * `end`: ulong, the last offset in the file to label.
 * `first_instr`: uint64, defaults to 0.
 The instruction count at which we should enable taint.
 To find out what instruction count that is, you can run with `notaint` as described above.
+* `enable_taint_on_open`: bool, defaults to false.
+If enabled, taint will be enabled at the time the `filename` is opened in the replay.
+* `notaint`: boolean: whether to actually do any tainting.
+This option is useful because we can run `file_taint` without taint to find out when the first use of the file in the replay is, and then re-run it with the `first_instr` option to turn on taint just before the file is opened.
+This can dramatically speed up the process, since running with taint enabled (even if nothing is tainted) can be very slow.

 Dependencies
 ------------